AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/add-configurable-products.md

 --- | --- | ---
 `customizable_options` | [CustomizableOptionInput](#customOptionInput) | An object that contains the ID and value of the product
 `data` | [CartItemInput!](#cartItemInput) | An object that contains the quantity and SKU of the configurable product `parent_sku` | String | The SKU of the simple product's parent configurable product.
-If you do not specify this attribute, Magento treats the product being added to the cart as a simple product
+If you do not specify this attribute, the application treats the product being added to the cart as a simple product
 `variant_sku` | String | Deprecated.
 Use `CartItemInput.sku` instead.
 The SKU of the simple product

 ### CustomizableOptionInput object {#customOptionInput}